 remote_hosts=192.168.1.6,192.168.1.8.
 You can easily guess that these are the addresses of your test nodes.
 Restart the client and voila - now in the Run menu you can choose an option to start testing on remote nodes:

-In conclusion here are some recommendations on how to run distributed tests:
+To summarize, here are some recommendations for running distributed tests:

-- Distributed testing requires to transmit a big amount of data, that's why it's better to simply collect the results of the testing into a file and then proceed with building graphs and performing analysis due to the big amount of data transmission required.
+- Collect the results of the testing into a file and then proceed with building graphs and performing analysis due to the big amount of data transmission required.

-- Carefully plan test load scenarios carefully, if you are considering a distributed access to them, in order to ensure their independence from the scenarios launched on other nodes.
+- Carefully plan test load scenarios and ensure their independence from scenarios launched on other nodes.
 For example, make it possible to read test data from a certain file depending on the IP-address of the node.

 Good luck with your experiments! :)